wmarinho/aspera-sync/README.md

 http://ip-address:8080

-There is a aspera-sync job configured.
+There is a default job configured (aspera-sync).
 It can be used to create custom jobs using this template.
-For details, access http://jenkins-ci.org/
+For details about how to work with jenkins, access http://jenkins-ci.org/